Explainable Deep Learning: A Field Guide for the Uninitiated

 where $\ell$ indicates the respective layer, $\boldsymbol{A}^\ell$ is the output of the previous layer, $\boldsymbol{K}$ is the learned filter, and $\boldsymbol{b}$ is the bias.
 If the outputs from the ReLU are passed through a local max-pooling function, it additionally stores the output $s^\ell$ containing the indices of the maximum values for a later unpooling operation.
 In the original paper, the set of $s^\ell$'s are referred to as \textit{switches}.
 A deconvolutional neural network, referred to as $\texttt{DeCNN}$, consists of the inverse operations of the original convolutional network $\texttt{CNN}$. $\texttt{DeCNN}$ takes the output of $\texttt{CNN}$ as its input.
 In other words, $\texttt{DeCNN}$ runs the $\texttt{CNN}$ in reverse, from top-down.
-This is why the deconvolution method is classified as a back-propagation method.
+This is why the deconvolution method is classified as a backpropagation method.
 The convolutional layers in $\texttt{CNN}$ are replaced with \textit{deconvolutions} and the max-pooling layers are replaced with \textit{unpooling} layers.
 A deconvolution is also called a \textit{transposed convolution}, meaning that the values of $\boldsymbol{K}^\ell$ are transposed and then copied to the deconvolution filters ${\boldsymbol{K}^\ell}^T$.
-If $\texttt{CNN}$ included max-pooling layers, they are replaced with unpooling layers which approximately upscales the feature map, retaining only the maximum values.
+If the $\texttt{CNN}$ included max-pooling layers, they are replaced with unpooling layers which approximately upscales the feature map, retaining only the maximum values.
 This is done by retrieving the indices stored in $s^\ell$ at which the maximum values were located when the max-pooling was originally applied in $\texttt{CNN}$.
-As an example let us see the calculations involved in deconvolving Equation \ref{eq:conv_layer}: